ChristopherLu/chrislu.github.io/_pages/links.md

  - Faculty job application materials (by Philip Guo) [[Link](http://pgbovine.net/faculty-job-application-materials.htm)]
  - How to maximize the impact of your research (by Derek Hoiem) [[Link]](https://medium.com/vision-of-seeing/how-to-maximize-the-impact-of-your-research-f431d3c67e8d)
  - How to Have Real-World Impact: Five Easy Pieces (by Emery Berger) [[Link]](https://blog.sigplan.org/2019/10/29/how-to-have-real-world-impact-five-easy-pieces/)
+ - 15 questions that will tell you if your professional online identity is an asset or a risk (Mark Reed) [[Link]](https://www.linkedin.com/pulse/15-questions-tell-you-your-professional-online-identity-mark-reed/)